microsoft/service-fabric-observer/README.md

 FabricObserver can be run and deployed through Visual Studio or Powershell, like any SF app.
 If you want to add this to your Azure Pipelines CI, see [FOAzurePipeline.yaml](/FOAzurePipeline.yaml) for msazure devops build tasks.

-If you deploy via ARM, then simply add a path to the FO SFPKG you generate from your build after updating the configs to make sense for your applications/services/nodes (store the sfpkg in some blob store you trust):
+If you deploy via ARM, then simply add a path to the FO SFPKG you generate (create pkg folder, zip it, rename the file to whatever you want plus a .sfpkg extension...) from your build after updating the configs to make sense for your applications/services/nodes (store the sfpkg in some blob store you trust):

 ```JSON